ruuda/blog/posts/musium.md

 I wanted a library browser that I could use from my phone, as well as desktop.
-How hard could it be in 2018?
 I considered various ways to build an Android app, as well as a web app.
 None of them were great.
-A native Android app would not run easily on my desktop.
+A native Android app would not easily run on my desktop.
-Flutter’s opinionated tooling was incompatible with Nix, and looked like I’d spend more time fixing my development environment every few months, than writing code.
+Flutter was the new hot thing, but its opinionated tooling was incompatible with Nix, and it looked like I’d spend more time fixing my development environment every few months, than writing code.
 JavaScript is unsuitable for anything over a few hundred lines of code,